abhi18av/MastersPrep/coursera-applications.md

 ## Approved

-- S Introduction to Game Design
+- S Introduction to Game Design : Art and Concepts
 - S Functional Programming Principles in Scala
 - S Introduction to Genomic Technologies
 - Online Games: Literature, New Media, and Narrative